 - Potential to serve as catalyst for new residential development - Connects well to the existing park system and Kewash trail - Provides park for the underserved north side.
-Includes 5-acre tail in southeast that could serve as neighborhood park - Synergy with the natural stormwater system The pond shown at the center of the park is at the confluence of several drainage-ways, and will store stormwater to avoid negative downstream impacts such as flash flooding.
+Includes 5-acre tail in southeast that could serve as neighborhood park - Synergy with the natural stormwater system The pond shown at the center of the park is at the confluence of several drainage-ways, and will store stormwater to avoid negative downstream impacts such as flash flooding. - 68 acres

 Figure 6.2 - Possible sites for the proposed Wellness Park.
+Sites A and B are explored in the development concepts.